BRChatman/Azure---Resource-Group-and-Virtual-Machine-Creation/README.md

  After completing the last task you will scroll to the end of the page and select the size of the Memory, vcpu and pricing, after selecting your size you now need to create a username and password.
 </p>
- *Note* If you're using a free subscription the option that you are presented with may vary.
+ *Note* If you're using a free subscription the option's that you are presented with may vary.
  Last thing needed for this page is to check the licensing box at the bottom, please beware that if you are using this for production on your own you will need to check if you have the license to use the operating system.